This vegan mushroom pie satisfies your hearty comfort food cravings with a creamy herb mushroom filling and a light gluten free pastry.

 recipe originally published March 12, 2015

-Did you make this vegan mushroom pie recipe?
+Did you make this mushroom pie?

 Follow spabettie on Instagram and tag us with #spabettie